Here are the answers to some of the questions we get most often in regards to our windjammer cruises.

-For any cruises within or traveling to/from the Bahamas or Virgin Islands, you MUST bring your passport, although no special visas are needed.
+For any cruises within or traveling to/from the Bahamas, you MUST bring your passport, although no special visas are needed.

 We often have groups or families come aboard with us or charter the entire ship for a week.
 Please call our office for details: 617-742-0333.

 Windjammer Cruises: While we mostly stay in calm waters, from time to time we may have longer transit periods between islands and generally get some great sailing in!
 Keep in mind that everyone has different tolerance thresholds for motion sickness, and some people take a couple of hours to get used to the motion of the vessel.
 If you think you may have a problem, we recommend the Scopolamine patch over Dramamine or other motion sickness medications.
 The patch goes behind your ear, and does not have the side effects of other medication that may adversely affect your trip!

 Offshore Adventure Cruises: Since we’re transiting for several days at a time, it is very likely that we will spend a significant amount of time heeled over at an angle while sailing!
 If you have never been offshore on a boat before, it would probably be a good idea to bring some motion sickness remedies along just in case.